radius logo

 The goal is that the measures taken to remove barriers should enhance the usability of the public accommodation to those with disabilities.

-In certain circumstances, the changes to be made may not be able to meet the guidelines provided for in the ADA, but such deviations still enhance the use of the property by the disabled customer.
+In certain circumstances, the changes to be made may not be able to meet the ADA guidelines provided for in the ADA, but such deviations still enhance the use of the property by the disabled customer.
 These types of changes are also permitted as long as the deviations do not cause a safety risk to the users.

 In terms of priority, the work to be done should always focus first on the access allowing the customer the use or enter into the public accommodation.

-The next priority would be the interior changes that are needed, such as with the customer counter and, with self storage, the units themselves.
+The next priority would be the interior changes that are needed, such as with the customer counter and, with self storage units, the units themselves.
 Based on the ability of the business to perform these changes, it is often helpful to create an overall accessibility plan and implement the needed work as appropriate.

 Having a “plan” can certainly demonstrate the good faith interest and intent of the facility operator and show their desire to make their facility accessible to all.